top of page

 LandGate helps government property owners assess their property's suitablity for data center development and lease their properties for data centers, all at no cost.
 Leasing underutilized government properties for data centers can provide significant advantages for both public agencies and the private sector.
 The benefits of data center development on government property include revenue generation, economic growth, technological advancement, revitalizing government property, and facilitating environmental remediation efforts.
 Learn more or book a call with our team below:

 Data centers have become a major source of additional revenue for municipalities nationwide, largely due to their significant contributions to local taxes.
-Virginia, particularly in Loudoun and Prince Williams Counties, has rapidly emerged as one of the hotspots for data center development in the United States, which has resulted in a significant increase in tax revenue for the municipalities where these data centers are hosted.
+Virginia has rapidly emerged as one of the hotspots for data center development in the United States, which has resulted in a significant increase in tax revenue.
 Data center tax revenue comes from three tax sources: real estate, computer equipment and building fixtures.

 Loudoun County